lorenzoceccanti/crashspot/README.md

 FLASK_ADDRESS = "a_flask_address"
 STREAMLIT_PORT = your_streamlit_port</code>

-- To retrieve the dataset run the <code> download_dataset </code> script and check for the logs.
+- To retrieve the dataset and the trained models run the <code> download_dataset </code> script and check for the logs.

+- If you want to explore the notebooks, please run the ones with a number in the file number first and follow the ordering (first 01, then 02, then 03).